SDXorg/pysd/docs/command_line_usage.rst

     python -m pysd many_views_and_subviews_model.mdl --split-views --subview-sep - .

-Note that the separators must be passed in the order in which they appear in the view name.
+Note that passing any positional argument right after the *--subview-sep* argument will raise an error, so it is recommended to pass this argument as the last one.

 Outputting various run information